Breaking |

 Advertisement

-Macaulay's educational overhaul, which prioritised English as the medium of instruction and Western literature over Indian knowledge systems, was designed to create "Indians who would appear Indian but think like the British," as Modi highlighted in his address.
+Macaulay's educational overhaul, which prioritised English as the medium of instruction and Western literature over Indian knowledge systems, was designed to create "Indians who would appear Indian but think like the British," as Modi emphasised in his address.
 The Prime Minister argued that Macaulay's reforms undermined India’s traditional education, which had once instilled cultural pride and balanced the promotion of skill and scholarship.

-Modi further emphasised how Mahatma Gandhi's swadeshi philosophy had been sidelined by this Westernised mindset.
+Modi further highlighted how Mahatma Gandhi's swadeshi philosophy had been sidelined by this Westernised mindset.
 "We began to look abroad for governance models and innovation," he noted, referring to the shift in focus from self-reliance to foreign systems.
 The PM also addressed the neglect of India's own languages, contrasting it with countries like Japan and China, which adopted Western practices without compromising on their native tongues.

 Advertisement

-As part of his 10-year roadmap to liberate India from the "Macaulay mindset", Modi outlined the National Education Policy (NEP), which now places a strong emphasis on education in local languages, alongside modern subjects.
+As a part of his 10-year roadmap to liberate India from the "Macaulay mindset", Modi outlined the National Education Policy (NEP), which now places a strong emphasis on education in local languages, alongside modern subjects.
 “The government is not against English; we support the use of Indian languages,” Modi clarified, underscoring the importance of cultural preservation.

 Advertisement